dgaydukov/cert-aws/files/sa.md

 You can add documentation to your api and expose it as swagger file.
 Api Gateway can generate client-side SSL certificate, and you backend can get public key, so it can verify that requests are coming from Api Gateway.
 Api Gateway calls are supported by CloudFront, so your api is highly available.
+CORS (Cross-origin resource sharing) - request made to another domain/subdomain of the same domain/port/protocol.
+There are 2 types:
+* simple - you should add `Access-Control-Allow-Origin` header in response.
+Request simple if:
+    * it's GET/HEAD/POST, for POST it should include `Origin` header
+    * content type is `text/plain`/`multipart/form-data`/`application/x-www-form-urlencoded`
+    * there is no custom headers
+* non-simple.
+CORS protocol require browser to send pre-flight OPTIONS request (it must have 3 headers: Origin/Access-Control-Request-Method/Access-Control-Request-Headers) for all non-simple cors requests.
+To support cors, api should response to this pre-flight request with 3 headers:
+* Access-Control-Allow-Methods - methods which are allow to be executed
+* Access-Control-Allow-Headers - indicate which HTTP headers can be used during the actual request
+* Access-Control-Allow-Origin - actual origin that allows to call request To enable cors for api gateway you have to add support to OPTIONS request with 3 headers and for simple request just add single `Access-Control-Allow-Origin` header.

 ###### Cognito
 Cognito - managed user service that add user sing-in/sign-up/management email/phone verification/2FA logic.